 A R T I S T S T A T E M E N T

-My practice is deeply informed by my migration story—from a Confucian-influenced upbringing in South Korea to a spiritually grounded life in the U.S.—and my art functions as a visual reclamation of my identity.
-The interplay between fragility and strength in Hanji becomes a metaphor for resilience.
-Layer by layer, I deconstruct and reconstruct paper fibers, shaping textured abstract compositions that carry the imprint of lived experience, cultural memory, and spiritual renewal.
+My practice is deeply shaped by the landscapes of my childhood in Jeju and my migration story—from a traditional South Korean upbringing shaped by strict cultural expectations to a spiritually grounded life in the United States.
+The interplay of fragility and strength in Hanji becomes a metaphor for resilience.
+Layer by layer, I deconstruct and reconstruct its fibers, building textured abstract compositions that hold the imprint of natural memory, cultural experience, and spiritual renewal.

-My use of light, color, and repetition draws inspiration from American Abstract Expressionists like Barnett Newman and Agnes Martin.
-Golden vertical lines in my work evoke divine light, while blues and greens reference the landscapes of Jeju and Maui—places of both childhood wonder and adult reflection.
+I draw inspiration from American Abstract Expressionists such as Barnett Newman and Agnes Martin.
+Yellow golden vertical lines in my work evoke divine light, while shades of blue and green recall the oceans, skies, and fields of Jeju and California—places of both childhood wonder and adult reflection.
 Through this language of form and color, I transform inner struggles into quiet revelations, offering viewers a contemplative space to encounter the spiritual dimension of art.